APPRECIATION

 Sitting in white plastic stackable chairs in a garage area attached to the horses’ stalls, we exchange small talk about the weather, children, and our plans for the coming weekend.
 Above the concrete floor, shelves are filled with horse stuff, bags of Purina miniature horse and pony feed, tubs of supplements, buckets, a hose, plus a variety of toys and tools.

-We’ve been hired by Kim, an insurance company manager.
+We’ve been hired by Stephanie, an insurance company manager.
 She and her therapist husband also offer equine-assisted services.
 She asked us to deliver this program for her “real job” because she recognized her department was struggling with communication issues, creating conflict among her team members.

 She’d invited us to her farm where they raise miniature horses.
 Amber and I, along with five other women, were waiting for the final team member, George, to join us.
 The ladies, ranging in age from 20’s to early 50’s were fashionably dressed.
 Most are wearing colored cowboy boots and puffy coats.
 From the deep sighs, to fidgeting and noticeable frustration, one could feel the tension as the start time slowly ticked further away.

 George hurriedly made his entrance and apologized profusely to the group.
 He awkwardly plops down in the remaining open chair, then ran his fingers through his unruly hair.
 The people seated who have been waiting for him sort of politely murmured back, then all turned to look at Amber and me.
-We take their cue, welcoming everyone to the team development program, thanking Kim for inviting us to share her lovely farm.
+We take their cue, welcoming everyone to the team development program, thanking Stephanie for inviting us to share her lovely farm.
 We emphasized how much we appreciated her trusting us to be able to help them reach their communication goals.

 Following our opening sequence of meet & greet and horse safety, we move into the next bit which is an introduction to Peter Senge’s Ladder of Inference.
 His work informs us that we live in a world of self-generating beliefs which remain largely untested.
 We adopt those beliefs because they are based on conclusions, which are inferred from what we observe, plus our past experience.
 Our ability to achieve the results we truly desire is eroded by our feelings that: